ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

 ## Footer

 Just like the other navigation structures, is the footer defined by a YAML file, `/_data/footer.yml`.
-The footer is composed out of columns, of which the width is defined by integers between 1 and 12, and the total of all columns should not exceed 12.
+The footer is composed out of columns, of which the width is defined by integers **between 1 and 12**, and the total of all columns should not exceed 12.

 Lets dissect the footer structure using the example below: